Abhishek-Kaudare/Kubernetes-Notes/2-Configuration/README.md

 >    A service account named `Default` is automatically created.
 >    Each namespace has its own default service account whenever a part is created.

-The concept of service accounts is linked to other security related concepts and coordinates, such as authentication authorization, role based access controls, etc..
+The concept of service accounts is linked to other security related concepts such as authentication, authorization, role based access controls (RBAC), etc..

 There are two types of accounts in Kubernetes, an user account and a service account. `User Accounts` are used by users and `Service Accounts` are used by machines.